-If you take the time to give feedback to your hotel about how you’d appreciate aircon not to be too cold, it may make a bigger change.
+If you take the time to give feedback to your hotel about how you’d appreciate the aircon not being too cold, it may make a bigger change.

 4. Buy water in a big container

 Unfortunately, you cannot drink tap water in Bangkok.
 I was also told that LifeStraw wouldn’t be appropriate and I should only drink bottled water.
-But I couldn’t accept to buy many plastic bottles, especially in a country where plastic is a big issue.
+But I couldn’t accept buying many plastic bottles, especially in a country where plastic is a big issue.

 5. Reduce food waste